Egyptian Cobra (Egyptian Asp)

 - Broad-snouted head with wide hood down the neck.

-As a member of the Elapidae, the African cobra is part of a vast family spread out over Africa, the Americas, Asia, Australia, and even the Indian and Pacific Oceans.
+As a member of the Elapidae, the Egyptian cobra is part of a vast family spread out over Africa, the Americas, Asia, Australia, and even the Indian and Pacific Oceans.
 The family itself consists of 360 species grouped in 55 genera.

-As a member of the genus Naja, the African Cobra is considered a true cobra and a close cousin of the Indian Cobra (Naja naja) and the Caspian Cobra (Naja oxiana).
+As a member of the genus Naja, the Egyptian Cobra is considered a true cobra and a close cousin of the Indian Cobra (Naja naja) and the Caspian Cobra (Naja oxiana).
 It is also related to the following:

 Coral snakes: Also known as the Calliophiinae and the Micrurinae, they include the black coral snake and the banded Malaysian coral snake.